Stilson Hutchins

 Stilson Hutchins (November 14, 1838 – April 23, 1912) was an American newspaper reporter and publisher, best known as founder of the broadsheet newspaper The Washington Post.
-Hutchins was also a Southern sympathizer and an outspoken racist against African Americans, Native Americans, and other immigrants.
+Hutchins was also a Southern sympathizer and an outspoken racist against African Americans, Asian Americans, and immigrants.

 Life and career

 Hutchins was born in Whitefield, Coos County, New Hampshire, on November 14, 1838, the son of Stilson Eastman Hutchins and Clara Eaton Hutchins.
-He moved to Saint Louis, establishing the Saint Louis Times newspaper in 1866, and became a Missouri state representative for the Democratic Party.
-However, before Saint Louis, Stilson lived in Iowa and was employed by the Dubuque Herald.
-In 1863 Hutchins became acting editor when Dennis Mahoney was absent.
-On April 5, 1863, Stilson Hutchins as acting editor decided to print the following in an editorial in his own words which would deepen the paper's anti-black stance even further: "Who wants to vote the (xxx)-emancipation ticket?
+He moved to Iowa and took a job at the Dubuque Herald newspaper.
+In 1863, Hutchins became acting editor when Dennis Mahoney was absent.
+On April 5, 1863, acting editor Hutchins printed an editorial under his own name that deepened the paper's stance against African Americans: "Who wants to vote the (xxx)-emancipation ticket?
 Who wants Iowa covered with indolent blacks?
 Answer at the polls."

+Hutchins later moved to Saint Louis, Missouri, where he established the Saint Louis Times newspaper in 1866 and became a Missouri state representative for the Democratic Party.

-He subsequently moved to Washington, D.C., where he founded The Washington Post to advance Democratic Party views.
+He then moved to Washington, D.C., where he founded The Washington Post to advance Democratic Party views.
 It was first published on December 6, 1877; within a year, circulation topped 6,000 copies per day.
 In 1880, Hungarian-born immigrant Joseph Pulitzer joined the staff.
-He was a lifelong Democrat and his racism and Confederate sympathy never changed before he eventually started to lose mental stability, and bought out the paper's only competitor, The Republican National.
-He sold The Post in 1889 and the new owners kept the same theme the paper had been delivering until around 1933 when new owners realized that if the paper was to survive it would need to be a serious paper.
-In 1919 however, The Washington Post probably hit the wall with its reporting of a black male who raped a white woman, taking the lead in causing what would be known as the 1919 Washington Race Riots, where African Americans were targeted themselves, their homes and businesses.
-African Americans would fight back and when it was all over there were several White and Black deaths.
+In 1889, Hutchins bought out the Washington's other morning newspaper, The Republican National.

+In 1889, he sold The Post in 1889 to owners who retained the newspaper's racist tone.
+(In 1919, Post stories about a black man who raped a white woman would spur the 1919 Washington race riots, which targeted African Americans and their homes and businesses and left several white and black people dead.)